 And to quote a former professional racer friend of mine....'you can't make a pig into a race horse.
 But you can make an awfully fast pig.'
-And if you have never driven a really well prepared MGB, TR6, or even an MGB powered MGA........you can make an awfully fast old British sports car.
+And if you have never driven a really well prepared MGB, TR6, or even an MGB powered MGA or V6 powered MGB........you can make an awfully fast old British sports car.

-Right now, we have eleven MGBs in stock....from early to mid 1960s (the purest form of MGB), through the late sixties and early seventies (still chrome bumper but with added refinements) and a number of inexpensive rust free later 'rubber bumper' MGBs.
+Right now, we have sixteen MGBs in stock....from early to mid 1960s (the purest form of MGB), through the late sixties and early seventies (still chrome bumper but with added refinements) and a number of inexpensive rust free later 'rubber bumper' MGBs.
 Several have overdrive, one has a 5 speed, all have wire wheels, and all are great fun for the money.
-And in MGB GTs, called 'the poor man's Aston Martin back in the 1960s, we have a variety, with with a/c, one with a Ford V6 engine, these really are great classic GT cars.
 With a high degree of practicality.

-So enjoy looking at our inventory and read our testimonial page...all unsolicited.
+Enjoy looking at our inventory and reading our testimonial page...all unsolicited.
 We do our best to describe, prepare, and offer the older classics we keep in our inventory.

 Come visit and see what we are doing.
 You might find it interesting, you might find it makes sense, and you may wish to share in the fun we have!